Out of Hours Care

 Are you prepared for an emergency?

 Pets can experience accidents and injuries that require emergency care.
-However, sometimes it may be difficult to determine if your pet is experiencing a trauma that warrants a visit to urgent care or if their symptoms are those of something less serious.
+However, sometimes it may be difficult to determine if your pet is experiencing a trauma that warrants urgent care or if their symptoms indicate something less serious.
 If you are unsure whether your pet is in need of veterinary trauma services, here are the most common reasons to seek emergency care for pets.

 Watching your pet struggle to breathe can be terrifying for both you and your pet.
 If your pet is having difficulty breathing, it means there is something going on and it definitely can be classified as an emergency.
 Breathing problems can be caused by a wide range of things, such as heart failure, an allergic reaction, a blockage in their lung and a variety of other serious problems.
 In this situation, you should seek emergency pet services immediately.